 Play "Can Fly, Can't Fly."
-Name objects that can fly and

-others that can't, such as planes, butterflies, boats, bluebirds, trains, eagles, houses, owls, buses and helicopters.
-Children pretend to fly around the room when you name things that can fly.
+Name objects that can fly and others that can't, such as planes, butterflies, boats, bluebirds, trains, eagles, houses, owls, buses and helicopters.
+The children pretend to fly around the room when you name things that can fly.
 They slow down and gently land on the floor when you name something that cannot fly.
+Remind them to respect each other's personal space.